What is milk kefir?

 - Place grains into a clean glass jar and repeat.

 - Put strained kefir into a jar and store in the fridge for consumption.
-Or second ferment for increased nutritional benefits, a reduction in the sour taste and to add extra flavours.
+Or second ferment for a reduction in the sour taste and to add extra flavours.

 - If you wish to stop making kefir for a while, store the grains in the fridge in the required amount of milk and leave for up to 3 weeks.
 The cold temperatures will slow the fermentation process down.
-When you take them out to make more kefir, refresh the milk before leaving to ferment.
+When you take them out to make more kefir, refresh the milk before leaving to ferment and consume the slow fermented milk as usual.

 Note: the more you use your kefir grains, the more they will multiply.
 You can then share your grains with others.
 You can also consume them for even greater nutritional benefits.
 To learn more about this, listen to the Probiotic Life podcast referenced below.